sudorook/fonts-jambo/README.md

 3. `0` - diagonal line across the middle instead of a dot.
 4. `9` and `6` - curl the bottom/top (helps with hinting at lower sizes).
 5. `{` and `}` - make curlier.
+6. `8` - make crossing point in middle narrower to better distinguish the glyph from `0`.

 See below for a comparison between Jambo ('turquoise') and the original Ubuntu ('coral'):